binaryphile/docker-pgsql/README.md

 There are four scripts, two for creating the image and two for running
 it:

-- `prep.sh` - downloads and unzips the sources for Postgresql
+- `prep.sh` - downloads and unzips the sources for PostgreSQL
-- `install.sh` - for use inside the image, installs Postgresql
+- `install.sh` - for use inside the image, installs PostgreSQL
 - `init.sh` - for use inside a container based on the image, initializes a database
-- `run.sh` - runs an instance of Postgresql and exposes it on port 5432 by default
+- `run.sh` - runs an instance of PostgreSQL and exposes it on port 5432 by default

 The idea behind a general-purpose Docker container is to maximize its